 If you still can't install SpyHunter?
 View other possible causes of installation issues.

-Exploit:Win32/Pdfjsc.VS creates the following registry entries:
+Exploit:Win32/Pdfjsc.VS creates the following registry entry or registry entries: